 Part of the failure to inform includes the company’s duty to inform the public about the dangers of Pradaxa.
 In most cases this is accomplished through the use of a warning on the drug label, but Boehringer US did not include such warnings about the relative risks of their medication.
-The blood thinner Xarelto faces similar lawsuits over complaints of inadequate warnings and no available antidote.
+Xarelto lawsuit cases are being filed for similar reasons; complaints of inadequate warnings and no available antidote.

-Another common lawsuit claim is that Pradaxa side effects have led to the need for individuals to receive additional health care services and treatments that they otherwise would not have needed.
+Another common lawsuit claim is that Pradaxa side effects have led to higher health care costs and more treatments than patients otherwise may have needed.
 This additional care led to expenses that should never have been incurred in the first place, not to mention pain and suffering caused by the defective drug.

-Some of the additional expenses that could be caused by severe bleeding of Pradaxa include extended stays in the hospital, additional prescriptions to treat the effects of the drug, and any other long-term issues that may arise from use.
+Some of the additional expenses that could be caused by severe bleeding include extended stays in the hospital, additional prescriptions to treat the effects of the drug, and any other long-term issues that may arise from use.
 Pradaxa isn’t the only blood thinner with these issues, Xarelto side effects are nearly identical.

 Many lawsuits against Boehringer include a claim that the pharmaceutical company owed the general public – and the claimants specifically – a certain level of care when developing, studying, and manufacturing Pradaxa.
 By designing a drug that can cause serious harm and even death in patients who take it, the argument goes, Boehringer US neglected that duty.